zenml-io/zenml/docs/book/how-to/build-pipelines/dynamically-generate-steps-artifacts.md

 ![Dynamic artifact pipeline DAG in the dashboard](../../.gitbook/assets/dynamic_artifact_pipeline.png)

-One caveat applies to this first method: either of the following two things must be true
+One caveat applies to this first method which is that either of the following two things must be true:

 - The factory must be in the same file as where the steps are defined -> This is so the logic with `globals()` works